alchemyplatform/aa-sdk/site/overview/demos.md

 ## Gasless NFT Minting Demo

-This demo shows how to mint an NFT (ERC-721 token) to a Light Account using Alchemy's Gas Manager to provide a gas-less minting experience.
+This demo shows how to mint an NFT (ERC-721 token) to a LightAccount using Alchemy's Gas Manager to provide a gasless minting experience.

 [Try it out!](https://gasless-nft-minter-v2.vercel.app/)